Dewaszmi/ai-battleship/README.md

 The algorithm used for training is a modified version of the [classic PPO implementation](https://github.com/vwxyzjn/cleanrl/blob/master/cleanrl/ppo.py) from the [CleanRL library](https://github.com/vwxyzjn/cleanrl).
 It utilises a custom Battleship Gymnasium environment, which takes additional arguments in the training script to set special "difficulty" variations for the agent to learn (or not ^\_^).

-The project includes the ability to store and compare agents trained with different rulesets of the game environment, as well as log and monitor training processes via Tensorboard (borrowed from the CleanRL's project repository).
+The project includes the ability to store and compare models trained with different rulesets of the game environment, as well as log and monitor training processes via Tensorboard (borrowed from the CleanRL's project repository).

 ## AI specification